-"pending" to "received.
+All new referrals receive the status "pending."
+Combined Plan Partner staff in local partner offices and Comprehensive One-Stop Centers are able to access a real-time list of referrals for participants in their local area.
+After a partner system downloads the referral, the status of a referral changes from "pending" to "received".
 This allows the receiving agency partner staff to view the participant's Individualized Success Plan, view the referring agency's referral note, and access contact information so that the partner can contact the individual for a phone or in-person interview.
 Once a participant receives a service through the agency that received the referral, the referral will change to "resolved."
-If the participant is ineligible or does not need the services offered by the partner, the partner can mark the referral "closed" and choose a reason from a drop-down list to indicate why the participant received no services as a result of the referral.
+If the participant is ineligible or does not need the services offered by the partner, the partner can mark the referral "closed " and choose a reason from a drop-down list to indicate why the participant received no services as a result of the referral.